Kubernetes provider

 • Ingress middleware not supported.
 The Ingress API has no portable way to express auth, rate-limit, or headers.
 Use Service annotations when you need middleware.

 • Cross-namespace backends not supported on Ingress.
 Backends must live in the same namespace as the Ingress, per the Kubernetes spec.
-(HTTPRoute does support cross-namespace backendRefs.)
+(HTTPRoute supports cross-namespace backendRefs when authorised by a ReferenceGrant.)

 Environment variables